 The University of Guam Triton Bookstore and Gift Shop is conveniently located in the Student Center.
 The Bookstore carries textbooks, instructional materials, trade books, dictionaries, reference books, and school and office supplies.
 A variety of gift items and sundries are available, as well as quality clothing bearing the UOG logo.

 DINING SERVICES

 Meals are available at reasonable prices in the campus food court located at the Student Center.
-The food court has a seating capacity of 400 and is air-conditioned.
-It is open Monday through Friday.
+It is open to the general public Monday through Friday.